 OMA also serves as a liaison to Tulane's religious communities, which offer students opportunities to (1) engage in on-campus spiritual pursuits through worship and community (2) increase campus-wide religious awareness and understanding, and (3) receive religious counseling.

 THE O recognizes that students have multiple and intersecting identities and provide educational, social, and cultural opportunities that address the intersections of race, ethnicity, gender, sexuality, class, nationality, dis/ability, and religious identifications.
 Throughout the year, THE O provides educational, social, and cultural opportunities for the campus community, such as Multicultural Student Orientation, Diversity Convocation, Audre Lorde Week, and Pot-Luck Thanksgiving Dinner, along with speakers, events and workshops for various cultural celebrations.
-Partnering with other university departments and student organizations, THE O promotes programs and events that increase cultural awareness, such as: African Diaspora Week, Asian-American Awareness Week, Black Arts Festival, Celtic Week, India Week, Islamic Awareness Week, Latin American Week, Martin Luther King, Jr. Week for Peace, National Coming Out Day, Pride Week, Take Back the Night, Transgender Day of Remembrance, the Tulane University Vietnamese Association Fair, and World AIDS Day.
+Partnering with other university departments and student organizations, THE O promotes programs and events in conjunction with various student organizations that increase cultural awareness, such as: African Diaspora Week, Asian-American Awareness Week, Black Arts Festival, India Week, Islamic Awareness Week, Latin American Week, Martin Luther King, Jr. Week for Peace, National Coming Out Day, Pride Week, Take Back the Night, Transgender Day of Remembrance, the Tulane University Vietnamese Association Fair, and World AIDS Day.

 If you have any questions about multicultural life and/or gender and sexual diversity at Tulane University, please call 504-865-5181.
 Or e-mail us at email@example.com and/or firstname.lastname@example.org.